 Technologies such as intrusion prevention system (IPS) and web application firewall WAF are often used for application protection at runtime, but they work in-line as they inspect network traffic and content.
 As they analyze traffic and/or user sessions to and from applications, they cannot see how traffic and data are being processed within applications.
 Because their protective measures often lack the accuracy necessary for session termination, they can consume considerable amounts of security team bandwidth and are typically used for alerts and log collection only.
 What is needed is a new type of application protection technology – RASP – which resides within a to-be-protected application’s runtime environment.

-Here are just four of the most serious security challenges involved in the protection of web applications and APIs:
+RASP tests can address the most serious security challenges involved in the protection of web applications and APIs including:

-- Real attacks are difficult to identify.
-Every application has its own unique vulnerabilities that can only be exploited with a specific attack.
-An HTTP request that's completely harmless for one application or API could be devastating for another.
+- An HTTP request that's completely harmless for one application or API could be devastating for another.
 Also, data can look different “on the wire” than it does when it shows up in an application (referred to as an "impedance mismatch" problem).

-- Traditional technology defenses simply aren't effective.
-WAFs operate entirely separate from applications by analyzing HTTP traffic before it reaches the application server.
-And although most large organizations have a WAF in place, many do not have the teams and expertise required to do the tuning necessary to keep it operational, leaving it in "log mode" only.
+- Most large organizations have a WAF in place, many do not have the teams and expertise required to do the tuning necessary to keep it operational, leaving it in "log mode" only.

-- Software is moving fast, and there has been an explosion of containers, IaaS, PaaS, virtual, and elastic environments.
+- Containers, IaaS, PaaS, virtual, and elastic environments.
 These allow applications and APIs to be deployed quickly, but expose code to new vulnerabilities.
 DevOps has also rapidly accelerated the rate of integration, deployment, and delivery, complicating the process of ensuring the security of rapidly evolving software.

 Fortunately, Runtime Application Self-Protection RASP can address many of these concerns.